Saint Paul Introduction Walking Tour (Self Guided), Minneapolis

 4) Summit Avenue (must see)

-The National Historic Landmarks on this street include the Frank B. Kellogg House, the F. Scott Fitzgerald House, and the James J. Hill House.
-National Register of Historic Places homes here include the Burbank–Livingston–Griggs House, the Pierce and Walter Butler House, and Dr. Ward Beebe House.
-Other important Historic Landmarks on this street include the Cathedral of Saint Paul and the Minnesota Governor's Residence.
+Summit Avenue is more than just a residential street; it’s a living history lesson.
+National Historic Landmarks include the Frank B. Kellogg House, the F. Scott Fitzgerald House, and the James J. Hill House, while the National Register of Historic Places recognizes the Burbank–Livingston–Griggs House, Pierce and Walter Butler House, and Dr. Ward Beebe House.
+Not to be outdone, the Cathedral of Saint Paul and the Minnesota Governor’s Residence add their own historic gravitas.

-The National Historic Landmarks on this street include the Frank B. Kellogg House, the F. Scott Fitzgerald House, and the James J. Hill House.
-National Register of Historic Places homes here include the Burbank–Livingston–Griggs House, the Pierce and Walter Butler House, and Dr. Ward Beebe House.
-Other important Historic Landmarks on this street include the Cathedral of Saint Paul and the Minnesota Governor's Residence.
+Summit Avenue is more than just a residential street; it’s a living history lesson.
+National Historic Landmarks include the Frank B. Kellogg House, the F. Scott Fitzgerald House, and the James J. Hill House, while the National Register of Historic Places recognizes the Burbank–Livingston–Griggs House, Pierce and Walter Butler House, and Dr. Ward Beebe House.
+Not to be outdone, the Cathedral of Saint Paul and the Minnesota Governor’s Residence add their own historic gravitas.

 5) James J. Hill House (must see)